Cyprus: British teen sentenced over fake gang-rape claim | DW | 07.01.2020

 The woman was charged with "public mischief."
 She accused 12 Israeli youths of raping her in a hotel room in Ayia Napa, before retracting the accusation.

-The jail sentence is suspended for three years, meaning if she commits a crime in this time she will activate the jail sentence.
+The jail sentence is suspended for three years, meaning if she commits a crime in this time she will go to prison.

 Read more: #MeToo and more — five hashtags for equality